happypeter/edocs/plaintext/multimedia/screencast.md

 click another point, and `o` to make it as OUT.
 Now, `ctrl+delete` works like charm

+you can also export part of the video by selecting this way

 ## how do I produce interviews?
 1. take the video with my sony DV.
 2. record on my mac again with ScreenFlow